opencog/link-grammar/README.md

 shown uncapitalized in the result linkages.
 This can be fixed.

 Maybe capitalization could be handled in the same way that a/an could be handled!
-After all, its essentially a nearest-neighbor phenomenon!
+After all, it's essentially a nearest-neighbor phenomenon!

 Capitalization-mark tokens: